hylu-dev/hylu-blog/content/posts/2026/the-long-road-to-linux/index.md

 ## Moving onto Arch

-At this point Arch became a bucket‑list item for me—“I have to try it at least once.”
-My Fedora setup was becoming unstable: the fans spun up for no reason, the battery drained quickly, crashes became frequent, and package updates started conflicting.
+At this point Arch became a bucket-list item for me, I felt like I had to try it at least once.
+My Fedora setup was becoming unstable because the fans spun up for no reason, the battery drained quickly, crashes became frequent, and package updates started conflicting.
 It was time for a fresh start.

 During my research I discovered **Niri**, a scrolling window manager, which seemed better suited for a laptop with limited screen‑real‑estate.
 I also found **Quickshell**, a framework for building custom desktop environments, promising a polished look with minimal effort.